jaitken/CoopUnrealGame/README.md

 # CoopUnrealGame
-First attempt at a multiplayer game using Unreal Engine
+First attempt at a multiplayer game using Unreal Engine/C++

-Creating a multiplayer game using c++
+Goal is to create 3rd person shooter that plays similarly to Halo Reach's Firefight or Call Of Duty's Nazi Zombie mode

 Used an online class/tutorial to learn the basics of unreal engine and have continued to build on it.
 Class can be found here https://www.udemy.com/course/unrealengine-cpp/